dbca-wa/wastd/docs/data_curators.rst

 Tag Return data:

-* Encounter
+* Create a `new Encounter <https://strandings.dpaw.wa.gov.au/admin/observations/encounter/add/>`_.
-* TagObservation
+* Add a TagObservation for the returned tag.

-If the person returning the tag is not a departmental staff member, send them a "thank you" email including the known history of
+If the person returning the tag is not a departmental staff member, send them a "thank you" email including the known history of the animal.

 Turtle Tracks
 =============
-Track count is captured by the Ningaloo Turtle Program's Access database.
+Track count production data are currently captured by the Ningaloo Turtle Program's Access database.

-Turtle Track data:
+Turtle Track data in WAStD:

+* Create a `new Encounter <https://strandings.dpaw.wa.gov.au/admin/observations/encounter/add/>`_.
+* Add a TrackTallyObservation.

+For each nest with a GPS location:

-* Encounter
+* Create a `new Encounter <https://strandings.dpaw.wa.gov.au/admin/observations/encounter/add/>`_.
-* TrackTallyObservation (TODO)
+* Add a Turtle nest observation.

 Temperature Loggers